Trustees & Governance

 From 2007 to 2013 he was Africa Director for a leading British education charity.

-His areas of expertise include strategic planning, project management and monitoring and evaluation.
+His areas of expertise include strategic planning, project management, monitoring and evaluation.
 He has a PhD in the management of aid projects and was made an OBE in 1988.

-Since the he has gained a degree in Literature, served as an Officer in the Army, with the UN in the former Yugoslavia, and established his own risk management and advisory company, Safer Edge, in 2002.
+Since then he has gained a degree in Literature, served as an Officer in the Army with the UN in the former Yugoslavia, and established his own risk management and advisory company, Safer Edge, in 2002.
 In that time Steve has worked with many INGO and Academic clients around the world, helping them do great things in difficult places.

-In 2017 he stepped out of executive management at Safer Edge to spend more time working with his wife, Judy Rees, and international expert in remote team communications.
+In 2017 he stepped out of executive management at Safer Edge to spend more time working with his wife, Judy Rees, an international expert in remote team communications.

 He has one son, Tom, and lives with Judy in London, where he spends much of his leisure time training for and competing in triathlons, from sprint up to Iron man distance.

 Ben White has been a Trustee of Lattitude Global Volunteering since 2014, and is chair of the Lattitude Alumni Association.